RacinanteOpus/PrettyC2_old/README.md

-# PrettyC2_old
+# PrettyC2_test

-MrTrivel's PrettyC2 Tables with sort capabilities by clicking on the column headers and "what-if" scenarios.
+This is the PrettyC2 test site.
+Odd behavior may occur when accessing this site, proceed with caution.

-#Issues: Trapper above 700, initial value display and recalc.
+# Based on MrTrivel's PrettyC2 Tables

-Adding Glass
+with sort capabilities by clicking on the column headers and "what-if" scenarios.